 How much earnings bang are you getting for your hard-earned buck?

 The second piece of the investment puzzle is the current price relative to those past earnings.
 With a price of 309p when I put these figures together, the PE10 (price relative to 10-year earnings average) was 10.5, which is well below the ceiling of 20 that Ben Graham suggested for large or leading businesses.

 What will an investor get paid to hold these shares?

 The current dividend yield is around 5.5% which is some 2% or so above that offered by the FTSE 100.
 That’s a pretty decent yield and is some way north of the historic average, which is closer to 4%.

 Bringing the elements of growth, value and income together

-In Marks and Spencer’s case this is 10.54 / (6.8 + 5.65) which equals 0.85.
+In Marks and Spencer’s case, this is 10.54 / (6.8 + 5.65), which equals 0.85.
 What does that mean?
-On its own it means nothing but it does allow the shares to be compared to any other shares that have 10 years of data available, as well as the FTSE 100 index.
-When I compiled this data the FTSE 100 (at 5,500) had a PE10 of 13.5, a 10 year growth rate of 5% and a dividend yield of 3.6%.
-That gives a PEGY10 ratio of 1.56, so clearly Marks and spencer is better value by that simple measure.
+On its own, it means nothing, but it does allow the shares to be compared to any other shares that have ten years of data available, as well as the FTSE 100 index.
+When I compiled this data, the FTSE 100 (at 5,500) had a PE10 of 13.5, a 10-year growth rate of 5% and a dividend yield of 3.6%.
+That gives a PEGY10 ratio of 1.56, so clearly, Marks and Spencer is better value by that simple measure.